lee2sman/nosebook/log.md

 ![Buchla music easel patching]({{"/images/log/buchla-easel.jpg" | absolute_url}} "Patching the Buchla Music Easel")

 I'm also putting some time into prepping for my [talk at the Electronic Literature Organization's online conference 2026](https://stars.library.ucf.edu/elo2026/narrativesandworlds/schedule/8/) happening this Thursday.

+Also, after days of brainstorming, I hit on what I want to create/finish for exhibition at the ZK/U open studios next week and started working on it.
+I've been building a new "open studio" tour and sound works in L5.

 ## 2026-07-12